 Game Times Available: Monday, May 18 by 5 p.m.
 MT

-Since 2005 the Bend Elks Baseball Club, in cooperation with Bend-area high school baseball programs and the Bend Metro Park and Recreation District, have operated the three-day weekend tournament.
+Since 2005 the Bend Elks Baseball Club, in cooperation with area high school baseball programs and the Bend Metro Park and Recreation District, have operated this three-day weekend event.

 Outdoorsy, yet sophisticated, Bend is the state's hottest destination spot.
-Oregon's playground is where it's at if you like mountain biking, hiking, rafting, golfing, fishing, climbing, camping, skiing and/or general sightseeing.
-The area features several resorts and Historic Bend, a must-do locale, with 250 specialty shops, restaurants, brew pubs, art galleries, antique stores, coffee houses and such, coupled with Bohemian flare and historic charm.
+Oregon's playground delivers with mountain biking, hiking, rafting, golfing, fishing, climbing, camping, skiing and general sightseeing.
+The area features several resorts and Historic Bend, a must-do locale, with 250 specialty shops, restaurants, brew pubs, art galleries, antique stores and coffee houses, coupled with Bohemian flare and historic charm.
 At an elevation of 3,628 feet, Bend enjoys the predominately dry climate of the Great Basin.
 Sunny days, low humidity and cool nights are common.

 The city of Bend and the surrounding area look forward to hosting this tournament as it generates economic vitality in hosting teams from outside the area.